 The Harts and Louise Hobbey continued to live at 474 Beacon until Francis Hart’s death in January of 1938.
 After his death, Helen Hart and Miss Hobbey moved to the Hotel Somerset.

-By 1939, 474 Beacon was the home of Dr. Moses Solomon Strock, an oral surgeon, and his wife, Bernice (Sisitzky) Strock.
+On August 4, 1938, 474 Beacon was acquired from Francis Hart’s estate by Bernice (Sisitzky) Strock, the wife of Dr. Moses Solomon Strock, an oral surgeon.
 He also maintained his office there.
 They previously had lived in Brookline.
-Bernice Strock was the assessed owner of 474 Beacon from 1939.

 By 1942, Moses and Bernice Strock had moved to Newton and had converted 474 Beacon into a combination of medical offices and apartments.